eea/eea.docker.webkarma/README.md

 ## EEA Web-Karma docker setup

-This repo contains the Dockerfile for running [Web-Karma](http://usc-isi-i2.github.io/karma/).
+This repo contains the Dockerfile for running Web-Karma server.

+### What is Web-Karma

+Web-Karma (aka Karma) is an information integration tool that enables users to quickly and easily integrate data from a variety of data sources including relational databases, spreadsheets, delimited text files, XML, JSON, KML and Web APIs.
+Users integrate information by modeling it according to an ontology (RDFS/OWL) of their choice using a graphical user interface that automates much of the process.

+More info and screencasts on [Web-Karma official site](http://usc-isi-i2.github.io/karma/)

 ### Prerequisites